-Scientists at BioAnalysts, Inc. have extensive experience in research and project management.
-Working on projects from complex scientific studies to major design and construction jobs, BioAnalysts manages research teams and technical staffs.
+Scientists at BioAnalysts, Inc., have extensive experience in research and project management.
+Working on projects from complex scientific studies to major design and construction jobs, BioAnalysts manages research teams and technical staff.
 In all studies, BioAnalysts uses the most advanced and accurate testing methods available.
 Their strongest featuSnorkelre is the experience and academic strength of key personnel.

 The people in our firm have a diverse background in areas of expertise to serve our clients on fisheries related issues.
 BioAnalysts also regularly subcontracts with and maintains relationships with other professionals to complement our expertise in fisheries and aquatic science.